rinpharma/r-pharma/content/home/welcome.md

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

+The 2021 Conference will run Nov.
+2-4th, with workshops the week before.